faizanah/install-letsencrypt-free-ssl/README.md

 35 4 * * 1 /etc/init.d/nginx reload
 ```

-We have registered a new cron job that will execute the auto renew command every Monday at `4:30 am`, and reload Nginx at `4:35am`.
+We have registered a cron job that will execute every Monday at `4:30 am`, and reload Nginx at `4:35am`.
 The output produced by the command will be piped to a log file located at `/var/log/le-renew.log`.

 Your SSL certificate is now up and running and it gets renewed automatically.
-You don’t have to keep an eye on it.

 # How to Revoke a existing certificate?
 If you want to remove a existing certificate from your server it can be revoked using the below given command.